syk0z/cryptio-technical-interview/README.md

 be awesome!

-If you enjoy this project and want to develop additional features, we will greatly value them.
+If you enjoy this project and want to develop additional features, we will greatly value it.
 Here are a few ideas:

 * Associate each transaction/balance with its USD counterpart
 * Implement caching, either on the client or on server, to speed up the